 There isn't a comic representation of 'Big Eyes' so I used Vicki Zhao's photo instead.
 She has large, expressive eyes that do not diminish in size even with all that thick black eyeliner.

 Definition: Due to a larger opening of the eye, there is a lot of white space and almost or the entire pupil can be seen.
 Gosh, I make my eyes sound alien.
 LOL!

 Makeup Tips: Enhance the shape of big eyes by adding depth with darker colors on the contour area.
 For big eyes, it is safe to apply darker colors on the lower lashline as it will add color and more dimension to your eyes without closing up your eyes too much (since you have a lot more space to spare).
 If you want to make your eyes appear smaller (like if they look kinda disproportionate to the rest of your face), frame them with black eyeliner on the lashline and waterline and dark eyeshadows.

-Definition: Much less of the white of the eye and pupil can be seen.
+Definition: Much less of the sclera and iris can be seen.
 Such thin-slit eyes are not uncommon in Asia.